-The federal carbon pollution pricing scheme is composed of two elements, both of which may impact AltaGas' business: (1) a carbon levy applied to the distribution of fossil fuels, priced at \$65 per tonne in 2023, and then increasing by \$15 per year, reaching \$170 per tonne of carbon emitted in 2030; and (2) an output-based pricing system for industrial facilities that emit 50,000 tonnes of CO2e per year or more, with an opt-in capability for smaller facilities with emissions below the threshold.
+The federal carbon pollution pricing scheme is composed of two elements, both of which may impact AltaGas' business: (1) a carbon levy applied to the distribution of fossil fuels, priced at \$65 per tonne in 2023, \$80 per tonne beginning April 2024, and then increasing by \$15 per year, reaching \$170 per tonne of carbon emitted in 2030; and (2) an output-based pricing system for industrial facilities that emit 50,000 tonnes of CO2e per year or more, with an opt-in capability for smaller facilities with emissions below the threshold.

-The output-based pricing system will apply to emissions from fuel combustion as well as emissions of synthetically produced GHG's from industrial processes and products.
-As of December 31, 2022, AltaGas has three processing facilities that would exceed the 50,000 tonnes of CO2e per year threshold, including two facilities in Alberta and one facility in British Columbia.
-These facilities will continue to be regulated by the carbon pricing and reporting systems within those provinces.
-The federal government currently considers the carbon pricing schemes in both Alberta and British Columbia as equivalent to the federal output-based pricing system.
-The B.C. scheme is also deemed equivalent to the federal carbon levy applies in Alberta, which does not have an equivalent regime applicable to the distribution of fossil fuels.
+The output-based pricing system applies to a covered facility's emissions from fuel combustion as well as any emissions of synthetically produced GHG's from industrial processes and products, provided the facility is in a designated province that does not have an equivalent carbon pricing system.
+As of December 31, 2023, AltaGas has three processing facilities that would exceed the 50,000 tonnes of CO2e per year threshold, including two facilities in Alberta and one facility in British Columbia.
+These facilities will continue to be regulated by the carbon pricing and reporting systems within those provinces because the federal government currently considers the carbon pricing schemes in both Alberta and British Columbia as equivalent to the federal output-based pricing system.
+The B.C. scheme is also deemed equivalent to the federal carbon levy.
+In contrast, the federal carbon levy applies in Alberta, which does not have an equivalent regime applicable to the distribution of fossil fuels.